emmasbragia/Group7_FinalProject/readme.md

 Trello Board Link: https://trello.com/b/zguUIRq9/sprint-2

 User Stories:
-1. As a user, I want to be able to learn more about HASA’s board members so that I know who to reach out to for questions.
+1. As an admin user, I  want to be able to edit inventory data and make adjustments as new inventory is obtained or used
-2. As an admin user, I want to be able to view the Inventory and keep track of what the org has and needs.
+2. As an admin user, I want the ability to add upcoming events for general members to view and RSVP.

 | Task                              | Story | Duration | Priority | Complexity | Lead Person |